 What Is Wheat Allergy In Babies?

-Wheat allergy is caused following an immune response.
-This happens when your baby’s immune system is exposed to any one among the four proteins present in this cereal, such as albumin, gluten, globulin or gliadin.
+Wheat allergy is caused by an immune response.
+This happens when your baby’s immune system is exposed to anyone among the four proteins present in wheat, such as albumin, gluten, globulin, or gliadin (3):

-- Your baby’s body would decide that these proteins are a threat for baby’s health.
+- Your baby’s body would misinterprets that these proteins are a threat to the baby’s health.

 - As a result, your baby’s antibodies would fight against it.

-Here are some of the most common signs of wheat allergy in baby:
+Here are some of the most common signs of wheat allergy in a baby:

 1. Reddish Raised Spots:

-This symptom caused by wheat allergy is also known as hives.
+This symptom caused by wheat allergy is also known as hives (4).

-- Your baby begins to develop reddish and raised spots that are itchy.
+- Your baby may get reddish and raised spots that are itchy.
 These should subside in a couple of hours.

-- If your baby has severe allergy towards wheat, she would develop this symptom almost immediately.
+- If your baby has a severe allergy to wheat, they would develop this symptom almost immediately.

 2. Eczema Skin Condition:

-An allergic reaction to wheat in baby can cause or worsen the skin condition known as eczema.
-This can happen in various parts of your baby’s body such as neck, face, mouth, cheeks, behind the ears and legs, soon after you feed her with a formula or food item containing wheat.
-It can appear as:
+An allergic reaction to wheat in a baby can cause or worsen the skin condition known as eczema.
+This can happen in various parts of your baby’s body, such as the neck, face, mouth, cheeks, behind the ears, and legs, soon after you feed her with a formula or food items containing wheat.
+It can appear as (5):

 - Dry patches on the skin.